 Port Health / Imported Food

-The Withdrawal Agreement, which includes the Northern Ireland Protocol (the Protocol), sets out the legal framework for Northern Ireland’s exit from the EU and provides that Northern Ireland will continue to align with EU Regulations on goods and customs.
+The Windsor Framework sets out the legal framework for Northern Ireland since the UK’s exit from the EU and provides that Northern Ireland businesses will continue to align with EU Regulations on goods and customs.

-From 1 January 2021, we in conjunction with Department of Agriculture, Environment and Rural Affairs (DAERA) now operate a new approved Point of Entry designated by the EU to carry out checks on specific categories of goods at the port of Larne.
+Mid and East Antrim Borough Council in conjunction with Department of Agriculture, Environment and Rural Affairs (DAERA) now operate a new approved Point of Entry designated by the EU to carry out checks on specific categories of goods at the port of Lame.

-Under the Protocol, Northern Ireland is required to maintain regulatory alignment with the EU on the application of Sanitary and Phytosanitary (SPS) measures.
+Under the Windsor Framework, Northern Ireland is required to maintain regulatory alignment with the EU on the application of Sanitary and Phytosanitary (SPS) measures.

-SPS goods must only enter Northern Ireland through approved Points of Entry (POEs), each of which has been designated by the EU to carry out checks on specific categories of goods.
+SPS goods and certain food contact materials, must only enter Northern Ireland through approved Points of Entry (POEs), each of which has been designated by the EU to carry out checks on specific categories of goods.

-These rules are in place to protect human and animal health and consumer choice.
+These controls are in place to protect human and animal health..

-If consignments are not imported in compliance with these rules they could be re exported or destroyed at the importers cost.
+If consignments are not imported in compliance with these controls they could be re exported or destroyed at the importers cost.

 High Risk Food Not of Animal Origin (HRFNAO)